Panther tank: Production

-The Allies directed bombing at the common chokepoint for both Panther and Tiger production: the Maybach engine plant.
+The Allies directed their bombing at the common bottleneck for both Panther and Tiger production: the Maybach engine plant.
 This was bombed the night of 27/28 April 1944 and production halted for five months.
 A second factory had already been planned, the Auto Union Siegmar plant (the former Wanderer car factory), and this came on line in May 1944.
 The targeting of Panther factories began with a bombing raid on the DB plant on 6 August 1944, and again on the night of 23/24 August.
 MAN was struck on 10 September, 3 October and 19 October 1944, and then again on 3 January and 20/21 February 1945.
 MNH was not attacked until 14 and 28 March 1945.

-In addition to interfering with tank production goals, the bombing forced a steep drop in the production of spare parts, which as a percentage of tank production dropped from 25–30 percent in 1943 to 8 percent in late 1944.
-This compounded the problems with reliability and with the numbers of operational Panthers, as tanks in the field had to be cannibalized for parts.
+In addition to interfering with tank production goals, the bombing forced a steep drop in the production of spare parts (as a percentage of tank production, it dropped from 25–30% in 1943 to 8% in late 1944).
+This compounded the problems with numbers of operational Panthers and their reliability, as the tanks in the field had to be cannibalised for parts.